SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 First, open `src/main/webapp/app/css/coolstore.css`, which contains the CSS stylesheet for the CoolStore app.

-Add the following CSS to turn the header bar background to Red Hat red (click **Copy To Editor** to add it at the bottom):
+Add the following CSS to turn the header bar background to Red Hat red :

 ~~~css
 .navbar-header {